Our History & Mission

 The group then called the Greeley Independence Stampede Troupe, went through several name changes, including The Troupe, and the Greeley Community Civic Theatre, before deciding to call themselves what everyone knew them as anyway, The Stampede Troupe.
 Little did the founders and the cast and crew of that first show imagine that 46 years later, that small band of performers on a dimly lighted high school stage, with cardboard sets and costumes mostly pulled from the actors’ closets, would grow into an organization which has featured over 2300 local citizens in its nearly 200 productions.

-Our mission is to enrich the lives of our community by promoting the development of talent and interest in theatre arts through theatrical productions.
+We hope to enrich the lives of our community by promoting the development of talent and interest in theatre arts through theatrical productions.